 Pursuing the Perfect Project Manager

-how to get viagra sydney It's not clear that Mother Theresa could pass all eight tests.
+It's not clear that Mother Theresa could pass all eight tests.
 Yet I contend that these paradoxes lie near the heart of project-management effectiveness.
-Elements of the answer for the corporation are (1) acknowledging that project management is becoming all-important; (2) emphasizing project-management skills in performance evaluations from the outset of a career; (3) routinely assigning junior people to project teams (in task-leader positions as soon as possible); and (4) addressing the paradoxes in training programs (project-management skills are often "taken for granted," not even the subject of special training). viagra for sale in usa with no prescription
+Elements of the answer for the corporation are (1) acknowledging that project management is becoming all-important; (2) emphasizing project-management skills in performance evaluations from the outset of a career; (3) routinely assigning junior people to project teams (in task-leader positions as soon as possible); and (4) addressing the paradoxes in training programs (project-management skills are often "taken for granted," not even the subject of special training).

 (C) 1991 TPG Communications.

 All rights reserved.